hyz-courses/CISC3023-Machine-Learning-Notes/11_Nerual_Network.md

 # 11.2 Multi-Level Perceptrons
-- [i] The input data may not be linearly-separable.
+- [i] The input data may not be linearly-separable by a single hyperplane.
 - That is, there's some classification tasks that can not be done by a single perceptron.

 ## 11.2.1 XOR Problem: Illustration